hapax/hapax.github.io/assets/feynman.md

 	</div>
 	</figure>

-We are going to peek inside the hat and see how some of the magic happens.
+In this tutorial, we are going to peek inside the hat, and learn some of the "black magic calculus" needed to create a rabbit.
-In other words of Einstein, we will learn some of the "black magic calculus" that explain how the rabbit appears, and
+We will see what this tells us about the fundamental nature of the universe and space itself.